kliment-olechnovic/ftdmp/README.md

-        --score-symmetry          string     flag to score symmetry, default is 'false' --local-columns           string     flag to add per-residue scores to the global output table, default is 'false' --remap-cadscore          string     flag to use optimal chains remapping for CAD-score, default is 'false' --scoring-full-top        number     number of top complexes to keep after full scoring stage, default is 1000 --scoring-full-top-slow   number     number of top complexes to keep before slow full scoring stage, default is 9999999
+        --score-symmetry          string     flag to score symmetry, default is 'false' --local-columns           string     flag to add per-residue scores to the global output table, default is 'false' --remap-cadscore          string     flag to use optimal chains remapping for CAD-score, default is 'false' --geom-hash-to-simplify   number     number of instances per rotation to keep after first scoring, default is 0 to not do it
+        --scoring-full-top        number     number of top complexes to keep after full scoring stage, default is 1000 --scoring-full-top-slow   number     number of top complexes to keep before slow full scoring stage, default is 9999999
         --scoring-rank-names      string  *  rank names to use, or name of a standard set of rank names